 Dogs can emotionally help autistic children and the mentally “Ill” in my opinion.
 It is a mutual help.

 Certain stories in the UK press reveal occasionally that children with autism can benefit emotionally from having contact with a pet in the family (eg. a dog,a cat or a hamster).

 What happens to children with autism when they become adults ?
 There are 600,000 people with autism in the UK.
 Two UK charities that help autistic people include the “National Autistic Society” and “Autistica” .

 Do some autistic children in Wales and in the world become labelled in adulthood by psychiatry as “schizophrenic” ?
 Do certain voice hearers benefit emotionally from being in contact with a pet (eg. a dog,a cat or a hamster) ?

 We would be glad to receive your stories and/or your views.

-Here are some links that provide more information about pet therapy:
+Here are some links that provide more information about the benefits for our mental health offered by pets and pet therapy:

 The Truth About Animal-Assisted Therapy: You know the impact your pet has on your life.
 But can the same sense of healing, security and unconditional love that your furry friend gives you be transferred in therapy?
 This is a question people like Amy McCullough, M.A., and Cynthia Chandler, Ed.D., are answering with a definitive “Yes.”